 Set achievable goals.
 A realistic plan of what you want to achieve helps prevent over-trading or getting too emotional due to unrealistic expectations.
 It will also help keep your focus on the long-term goal rather than short-term gains or losses.

 Take a break

 Regular breaks can provide much-needed perspective and clarity on where things stand.
 If you hit a string of winning trades, step back before you get carried away into overtrading.
 Additionally, pulling all-nighters will cause you to burn out and as a result, make bad decisions.
 Breaks are beneficial not only for your portfolio but also for your own physical and mental well-being.

 Everyone makes mistakes when trading.
 Instead of getting angry at yourself or worse, trying to recoup your losses with even more capital, go back and analyze what went wrong.
 Implement new strategies based on what you learn from previous mistakes and you’ll be more prepared the next time.

 Create a detailed trading plan and stick to it.
 This plan will outline how you approach different situations and will help keep your reactions under control during times of stress.
 Some examples include using stop-losses and take-profits, limiting how much money you can gain or lose in one day, and a risk management strategy with which you’re comfortable.

 With a clear plan in mind, you’ll know exactly what steps need to be taken without allowing an emotional response to derail your decisions, ensuring you don’t stray from the initial plan you set out for yourself before entering a position.

 Is Trading Psychology Different In Crypto?

 Trading psychology holds true for any asset class, including crypto.
 Humans are all similar to a certain degree, particularly regarding money.
-Most people, for instance, don’t enjoy losing money and vice-versa.
+For example, most people don't like to lose money, but they do like to gain it.
 Additionally, traders of any asset feel excited when they’re on a hot streak.